variscia/Cashier-Queue-System/README.md

 ## Main Code
 ![Alt Text](http://g.recordit.co/qPsNUenUK2.gif)
-The main code of the program, consist of call function of createHTML(), open account file, menu, and add queue.
+The main code of the program, consist of call function of createHTML(), open account file, menu that redirect to other function used in this program, and add queue function.

 ## Account
 ![Alt Text](http://g.recordit.co/SGUXGnoM6x.gif)